techieonvacation/renderwise/CLOUDINARY_SETUP.md

 ✅ **Secure** - Images stored in the cloud, not on your server

 ## File Structure
-- Images are uploaded to the `renderwise-uploads` folder in Cloudinary
+- Images are uploaded to the `Eleservsoftech-uploads` folder in Cloudinary
 - Each image gets a unique public ID
 - URLs are returned in the format: `https://res.cloudinary.com/your-cloud-name/image/upload/...`